4WD lined up on the beach at Waddy Point on Fraser Island

 Fishing and frolicking at South Waddy – North of Indian Head

-South Waddy is the protected Bay between Champagne Pools and Indian head, located South of Waddy point at the north eastern side of Fraser Island.
+South Waddy is the protected Bay between Champagne Pools and Indian head, located South of Waddy point on the northeastern side of Fraser Island.

 Fraser Island is notorious for its strong winds, so this little Bay is the perfect escape from the windy weather.